 Before getting an eSIM card, you have to check the roaming agreements your provider has with the local cellular operators.
 Why?
 Because if the roaming agreements of your provider are not with the best operators, your coverage quality will not be really reliable.

-If your coverage is not great, your connection won’t be great either.
-This means that it will be slow, or that you may end up without a signal is certain areas or locations.
+If your coverage is not great, your connection won’t be great, either.
+This means that it will be slow or that you may end up without a signal in certain areas or locations.

 So, to have a good connection, your provider must have roaming accords with the best local cellular operators in Tokyo.
 They are the following: Docomo, Au By KDDI, and Softbank.
 The Holafly eSIM card connects to the networks of Docomo, one of the best cellular operators in Japan.